GITMCode/GITM/srcDoc/common_inputs.md

 00              second
 ```

 Hopefully these are obvious what they are.
+See [restarts](set_inputs.md#restart) for
+more information on how to restart a run.

 ## Setting the grid